mortillerogino/NESTTraining/README.md

 This is critical because we will be indexing a big number of documents.

 **I.B.
 RUNNING THE INDEXER**

 Extract the data on the same folder as the solution (not inside).

-Open the solution and set the NuSearch.Indexer as the Startup Project.
+Open the solution and set the username and password on NuSearchConfiguration.cs.
+This will be the elastic login details.
+Once updated, save and set NuSearch.Indexer as the Startup Project.

 Build and run and you should be able to confirm success by seeing something similar below.

 ![image: import-success.png](Images/import-success.png)